This is a continuation of my winter vacation 2011/2012 travel report.

 Some even come in formal, traditional wear.
 So beautiful!

-Once it’s your turn, you pray for good luck and whatnot for this new year.
+Once it’s your turn, you pray for a good start in the new year.

 The main shrine building of Miyazaki Shrine.
 Difficult to access because of the crowds of people everywhere.